connortbot/starbit/README.md

 All actions by players can be divided into:
 - Gaining resources
 - Creating units
-- Battling for control over sectors
+- Battling for control over Systems

 The actions are performed via typing commands into the terminal.

 #### Combat
-Players move Ships into Systems, which fight other enemy Ships.
-During each tick, the Ships will deal and take damage.
+Players move Fleets into Systems, which fight other enemy Fleets.
+During each tick, the Fleets will deal and take damage.
-Once there is only one Player's Ships remaining, that Player owns the Sector.
+Once there is only one Player's Fleet remaining, that Player owns the Sector.
 Owning a Sector yields a 10% bonus to ALL stats.

-Every Ship has:
+Every Fleet has:
 - Attack
 - Ex Attack (high damage)
-- Armor (% protection against Ex Attack)
+- Armor (weighted average % protection against Ex Attack)
-- Evasion (% chance to avoid Attack)
+- Evasion (weighted average % protection against Attack)
-- Health (death upon 0)
-- Recovery Rate
+- Health (death upon 0, add more ships to increase) Fleets are comprised of Ships, which can be added to Fleets thereby shifting the stats.

 **Tick Resolution:**
-1. Each Ship rolls Evasion
+1. Each Fleet rolls Evasion
-2. Each Ship chooses a random enemy Ship and deals Attack.
-Deals 0 if they evade.
+2. Each Fleet chooses a random enemy Fleet and deals Attack.
+Mitigated by their Evasion.
-3. Each Ship then deals Ex Attack to the same Ship.
+3. Each Fleet then deals Ex Attack to the same Fleet.
 Mitigated by their Armor.
-4. Every Ship with Health <= 0, destroy.
+4. Every Fleet with Health <= 0, destroy.

-When not in battles, all Ships regain Health at the Recovery Rate if they own the System.
-Ships receive a 50% penalty if they are not properly supplied.
+Fleets receive a 50% penalty if they are not properly supplied.
 This leads us to...

 #### Resources & Supply
 There is only one currency in this game: General Energy Substance (GES).
 Players build Factories, which generate GES/tick.
-GES is used to create Ships, and all Ships require spending of GES per tick.
+GES is used to create Fleets, and all Fleets require spending of GES per tick.

 Players must create Convoys.
 Each Convoy is able to 'supply' an amount of GES.
-**Example:** Jonathan spends around X GES/tick on Ships.
+**Example:** Jonathan spends around X GES/tick on Fleets.
 Each Convoy supplies around Y GES/tick.
-If Y < X, the Ships get a supply penalty.
+If Y < X, the Fleets get a supply penalty.
-> Its important to note that Fixed costs (building Ships and Factories) don't contribute to Variable Costs (maintenance GES/tick)
+> Its important to note that Fixed costs (building Ships for Fleets, and Factories) don't contribute to Variable Costs (maintenance GES/tick)

 Players can build an infinite amount of Factories.
 They are not located in Systems.